-Patient should be asked about symptoms of pain, cramping, weakness, and limitation of mobility.
-Distal muscles are usually more affected in DM1 and difficulty releasing grip may be noted, or patients may have successful, even subconscious, strategies for avoiding this.
-Proximal muscle pain and weakness are is more common in DM2.
+Providers should inquire about symptoms such as pain, cramping, weakness, and limitation of mobility.
+DM1 typically impacts the distal muscles more severely, which can present with difficulty releasing grip.
+However, patients may have developed effective, and even subconscious strategies for avoiding this issue.
+Proximal muscle pain and weakness are more common in DM2.
 A thorough review of systems is needed to address all organs with special attention to cardiac, endocrine, special sensory, gastrointestinal, respiratory and sleep symptoms.
-Family history should include any neuromuscular disease, family history of cataracts and of heart disease or arrhythmias with age of onset.
-Birth, developmental and academic history is important as well as occupational history and disability status.
+Family history should include any neuromuscular disease, cataracts and heart disease or arrhythmias with onset age.
+Taking into account a person’s birth, developmental and academic history, along with occupational background and disability status, is also crucial.

 Clinically, myotonia is best tested by having a patient make a tight fist and then try to open hands quickly.
 In the case of myotonia, there will be a few second delay in hand opening.
-Similarly, after forced eye closure there will be delay in eyelid opening.12 Percussion of thenar eminence, wrist extensors, quadriceps, gastrocnemius or tongue, are classically used to test for percussion myotonia.
-Symptoms of myotonia are generally aggravated by cold.
+Similarly, after forced eye closure there will be delay in eyelid opening.
+3 Percussion of thenar eminence, wrist extensors, quadriceps, gastrocnemius or tongue, are classically used to test for percussion myotonia.
+Symptoms of myotonia are generally exacerbated aggravated by the cold.

-On ophthalmologic exam, the presence of iridescent posterior subcapsular opacities are almost pathognomonic.
+On ophthalmologic examination, the presence of iridescent posterior subcapsular opacities is almost pathognomonic.
 Ptosis and strabismus may also be noted.

 DM1: Characteristic facial appearance with frontal balding, atrophy in the temporal muscles, facial weakness and myopathic lack of expression, with ptosis and tented upper lip when more severe.
 Speech intelligibility may be affected and may be worsened in patients with hearing loss.
-Assessing cognitive versus audiologic reasons for difficulty with following commands may be difficult.
+Assessing cognitive versus audiologic reasons for difficulty following commands may be challenging.
 Distal muscles are more affected and reflexes may be brisk with hypertonia, but Babinski reflexes will usually be downgoing.
 There is often a “warm up” phenomenon where myotonia improves with repeat activation.
 Gait may reveal poor balance, subtalar deviation, and sometimes foot drop.
-Heel cord or hamstring tightness which require stretching may be identified.
-Sensory and motor neuropathy may occur but is usually mild unless there is long-standing diabetes.
-Vibratory and position sense testing will usually detect this.
+Heel cord or hamstring tightness may be identified.
+Sensory and motor neuropathy may occur but is usually mild unless there is long-standing diabetes, which can be detected by vibratory and position sense testing.
+Low sperm count with infertility are common.

-Difficulty with ambulation, climbing stairs,11 manual dexterity, opening or closing eyelids11 and releasing a handshake, which can be socially embarrassing.
+Difficulty with ambulation, climbing stairs, manual dexterity, opening or closing eyelids and releasing a handshake, can be socially embarrassing.
 Issues with employability, self-care and household management should be assessed.

-Laboratory testing for diagnosis should include creatinine kinase, which will be modestly elevated or possibly within upper limits of normal, plus specific genetic testing for DM1 alone first, followed by DM2 if that is negative.
-Regular annual or semi-annual follow-up of fasting blood sugar or hemoglobin A1c is absolutely necessary, lipid panels should be monitored, and TSH, follicular stimulating hormone, should also be considered with any symptoms.
+Laboratory testing for diagnosis should include creatinine kinase, which will be modestly elevated or possibly within upper limits of normal.
+Abnormal liver function tests are frequent in DM1 and DM2.
+Additionally, specific genetic testing can be conducted for DM1 alone initially, and if the results are negative, then testing for DM2 should follow.
+Annual or semi-annual follow-up of fasting blood sugar or hemoglobin A1c is absolutely necessary, and lipid panels should be monitored, along with thyroid stimulating hormone and follicular stimulating hormone.

 Muscle biopsy may be abnormal particular for dystrophic versus non-dystrophic myotonias, but is typically non-specific.
 Electrodiagnosis is not necessary if the clinical phenotype is present and genetic tests confirm the diagnosis.
-Biopsy findings for DM1 may include small type I fibers, sarcoplasmic masses, ring fibers and internalized nuclei, and for DM2 there may be atrophic type 2 fibers and nuclear clumps.
+Biopsy findings for DM1 may include small type I fibers, sarcoplasmic masses, ring fibers and internalized nuclei.
+For DM2, there may be atrophic type 2 fibers and nuclear clumps.
 Other dystrophic features such as degeneration-regeneration, necrosis and inflammation are not generally observed.

 Electrodiagnosis is more essential if there is concern for pseudomyotonia or other disorders.
 Note that myotonia may not be present in the infant or young child with DM1 initially.
 Electrodiagnostically, the myotonia is classic and has been likened to hearing a revving engine or dive bomber airplane.
-Morphologically, the spontaneous muscle fiber action potentials have characteristics of positive waves or fibrillations5 and can be stimulated by voluntary contraction, motor nerve stimulation, or mechanical stimulation including percussion or just the needle.2 Characteristic results with short and long exercise tests help to differentiate between the various causes of myotonia.
+Morphologically, the spontaneous muscle fiber action potentials have characteristics of positive waves or fibrillations10 firing at 20 to 80 Hz that wax and wane in amplitude and frequency, which can be stimulated by voluntary contraction, motor nerve stimulation, mechanical percussion or just the needle.14 Characteristic results with short and long exercise tests help to differentiate between the various causes of myotonia.
 Myotonia in DM1 is more easily evoked in most muscles compared to in DM2 where it is more easily evoked in proximal muscles, such as vastus lateralis and tensor fascia lata.
-Amplitudes of CMAP and myotonic potentials increase with exercise and decrease with rest.8
+Amplitudes of CMAP and myotonic potentials increase with exercise and decrease with rest.3

 MRI of muscles shows fatty hypertrophy correlating with clinical weakness.
 Brain MRI may show widespread white matter changes.
-In DM1 the soleus and medial gastrocnemius are most affected and affected first, and in DM2 vastus lateralis is first affected with involvement of erector spinae and gluteus maximus also common.17 Milder brain MRI changes may be found in some advanced or severe cases.
+Ventriculomegaly and white matter abnormalities are commonly seen in CDM1 and may be detected prenatally on fetal MRI.19 In DM1 the soleus and medial gastrocnemius are most affected and affected first, and in DM2 vastus lateralis is first affected with involvement of erector spinae and gluteus maximus also common.

 Rehabilitation Management and Treatments